 San Diego, Calif.
-(May 6, 2021) – In a significant victory for consumers, the U.S. District Court in the Central District of California denied Starbucks’ attempts to dismiss plaintiff’s claims, allowing a nationwide class action to move forward.
-The lawsuit alleges that one of the world’s largest companies profiteers off misleading claims that its cocoa is “ethically sourced,” while knowingly purchasing cocoa from a system that relies on forced child and slave labor in West Africa.
+(May 6, 2021) – In a significant victory for consumers, the U.S. District Court in the Central District of California denied a company’s attempts to dismiss plaintiff’s claims, allowing a nationwide class action to move forward.
+The lawsuit alleges that one of the world’s largest companies profiteers off misleading claims that its cocoa is “sustainably sourced,” while knowingly purchasing cocoa from a system that relies on forced child and slave labor in West Africa.

-According to the lawsuit, no companies that source from Cote d’Ivoire, including Starbucks, can claim to be sourcing sustainable or ethical cocoa, as the vast majority of the cocoa sourced in Côte d’Ivoire comes from untraceable farms, in which child and slave labor is a common and widespread practice.
+According to the lawsuit, no companies that source from Cote d’Ivoire can claim to be sourcing sustainable cocoa, as the vast majority of the cocoa sourced in Côte d’Ivoire comes from untraceable farms, in which child and slave labor is a common and widespread practice.

-It is alleged that the Starbucks knowingly misleads consumers by conveying an ethical image, inconsistent with what its sourcing practices really are, by claiming its Hot Cocoa Mix products are made with “ethically sourced” cocoa and that it “purchases cocoa that’s grown and traded in an ethical and transparent way.”
+It is alleged that the company knowingly misleads consumers by conveying a sustainable image, inconsistent with what its sourcing practices really are, by claiming its Hot Cocoa Mix products are made with “sustainably sourced” cocoa and that it “purchases cocoa that’s grown and traded in a sustainable and transparent way.”

 Plaintiff Myers is represented by Helen Zeldes, Ben Travis, Paul Hoffman, Catherine Sweetser and John Washington of Schonbrun Seplow Harris Hoffman & Zeldes, LLP.